JoshWillisMusic/Elevator/README.md

 There are no time delays for door opening or closing, or time delays for the elevator to move to a floor Currently, the elevator will move to the requested floor and won't stop for elevator requests along the way Elevator requests are processed right as they are received.
+Elevator index starts at 0, would want this to be 1 in a UI

 ## Additional Features